George W. Pepper: Academic

 Teaching at the Penn Law school for 21 years, Pepper began as a teaching fellow and soon became the first Algernon Sydney Biddle Professor of Law, a position he held from 1893 until 1910, when he became a trustee of the university.
-In 1890-1891, he visited Harvard Law School in Cambridge, Massachusetts and studied the case system of instruction being introduced by Dean Christopher C. Langdell, and applied by John Chipman Gray in Property, James Bradley Thayer in Evidence and Constitutional Law, James Barr Ames in Torts, Trusts and Pleading, and Samuel Williston in Contracts.
+In 1890–1891, he visited Harvard Law School in Cambridge, Massachusetts and studied the case system of instruction being introduced by Dean Christopher C. Langdell, and applied by John Chipman Gray in Property, James Bradley Thayer in Evidence and Constitutional Law, James Barr Ames in Torts, Trusts and Pleading, and Samuel Williston in Contracts.
 Pepper primarily taught about corporations, partnership and insurance.

 After World War I, Draper and Elihu Root founded the American Law Institute, with funding from the Carnegie Corporation and George W. Wickersham as its first President.
-Pepper became a member of its governing council in 1930 and succeeded Wickersham as President from 1936 to 1947.
+Pepper became a member of its governing council in 1930 and succeeded Wickersham as president from 1936 to 1947.
 He also served on the Federal Advisory Committee which drafted the Federal Rules of Civil Procedure, with former Attorney General William D. Mitchell as chairman Charles L. Clark as reporter.
 He delivered the commencement address at the graduation ceremony at the University of Pittsburgh in 1921.

+For his academic pursuits, Pepper was elected to both the American Philosophical Society and the American Academy of Arts and Sciences.